tc39/proposal-ses/README.md

 technique is difficult to get right, especially if such self hosting is
 [opened to ECMAScript embedders](https://docs.google.com/document/d/1AT5-T0aHGp7Lt29vPWFr2-qG8r3l9CByyvKwEuA8Ec0/edit#heading=h.ma18njbt74u3).
-Instead, these builtins could be defined in a realm spawned from `TheFrozenRealm`, making defensiveness easier to achieve with higher confidence.
+Instead, these builtins could be defined in a lightweight realm spawned from an immutable root realm, making defensiveness easier to achieve with higher confidence.

 Because of the so-called "[override mistake]( http://wiki.ecmascript.org/doku.php?id=strawman:fixing_override_mistake)",